sfayn2/sfayn_gqlserver/README.md

 # sfayn_gqlserver

-Working on ecommerce site and would like to use graphene graphql server to server client request Django have a builtin user management one reasons that i decided to use django graphene over apollo server
+Working on ecommerce site and would like to use graphene graphql server to serve client request.
+Django have a builtin user management one reasons that i decided to use django graphene over apollo server

 ## Getting Started